 What are the requirements for foreign AI sires and donors?

 SimGenetics are frequently used in crossbreeding, which can certainly lead to headaches when trying to navigate requirements across multiple breed associations.
 To start, different associations and different labs don’t even use the same testing terminology all the time.
 For example, the American Angus Association denotes their AI/donor approval test as GS or PF50, whereas their i50K does not meet the “high density panel” requirement.
 Some associations may call an HD50K their high density panel, whileother breeds refer to a 50K as low density and not sufficient.
 Because of this, ASA may ask for written clarification from the respective association where the original testing was run to determine if it met that association’s AI/donor requirements.
 Even if an animal was only run on a low-density 50K panel, if the foreign breed association offers that test as meeting their requirements, ASA will honor said testing.

 Despite the confusion that may surround panel requirements at other breed associations, ASA requires all AI sires and donors to be tested for any genetic conditions for which they are at risk.
 ASA will accept genetic condition testing from any association, but it’s possible their requirements are less stringent (e.g. Maine Anjou may only test for PHA and TH, but because the animal may have Angus or mixed-breed in their pedigree, they will be flagged as potential carriers for AM, NH, and CA and require subsequent testing at ASA). *Most breed associations have their own AI/donor requirements, and while many overlap with ASA’s, it is always recommended to reach out to the ASA DNA team first.

-How do I transfer DNA testing information from another association to ASA?
+How can I transfer DNA testing from another association to ASA?

 - Created: 22 August 2021